jtn-ms/lotusops/README.md

 # lotusops - A DevOps tool for lotus(filecoin)
-As a simply & smartly capsulized tool, it helps lotus users to inspect performance of their workers, autopledge cleverly, and abort & remove unnecessary jobs & sectors.
+As a simply & smartly capsulized tool, lotusops was built to helps lotus users to inspect performance of their workers, autopledge cleverly, and abort & remove unnecessary jobs & sectors.
 This tool uses lotus-miner & ansible commands directly & indirectly.
 Before using it, please make sure `lotus-miner` & `ansible <workername> -m ping` is affordable on your miner node.
 The file path for ansible hosts is expected in `/etc/ansible/hosts`
 ### install
 ```
 [from source]